Keyboard shortcuts

 MCP path handling

-MCP clients can request .pio.json package output from parse and pass that same value back to the other network tools:
+MCP clients can request .pio.json document output from parse through the package transport and pass that same value back to the other network tools:

 parsed = parse(path="case9.m", transport="package")